Michael Marisi Ornstein

 Michael Marisi Ornstein (born 1963) is an American actor.

-He is best known for his recurring role as Chucky Marstein on Sons of Anarchy 2008–2014) and its spin-off Mayans M.C.
-(2019-present).
+He is best known for his recurring role as Chucky Marstein on Sons of Anarchy (2008–2014) and its spin-off Mayans M.C.
+(2019–2023).

 Early life

 Ornstein studied acting as a child at the American Academy of Dramatic Arts in New York City, and later studied under Stella Adler.
 After high school, he enrolled in the Mason Gross School of the Arts.
 He quit after his first year and moved to New York City to begin working professionally.

 Career

 Ornstein's first film credit was for Crossing Delancey, in which he played the minor character Mickey.
 Television credits include a recurring role as Detective Bonnaventura in Homicide: Life on the Street, and a two-episode arc in Third Watch, as well as parts in Seinfeld, Law & Order, Law & Order: Special Victims Unit, and Law & Order: Criminal Intent.

 Ornstein's stage acting credits span twenty-five years' worth of new plays in New York City, in addition to creating the role of Louis Ironson in the 1991 World Premiere of Angels in America at the Eureka Theater in San Francisco.

 Ornstein played Chuck "Chucky" Marstein on Sons of Anarchy (2008–2014) and played him on its spin-off Mayans M.C.
 (2018–2019).